Ryan Connolly: Ayr United

 On 31 August 2011, Connolly joined Scottish First Division side Ayr United on loan until 31 December 2011.
 Connolly spent the majority of his time at Ayr on the substitutes bench as he featured 12 times for The Honest Men.
 Connolly was named on the Derby County substitute bench in a 2–0 defeat at Brighton & Hove Albion on 20 March 2012, being allocated squad number 34.

 Sligo Rovers

 Connolly signed for Sligo Rovers in June 2012.

 Galway United

 On 9 January 2014, it was announced that Ryan had signed for Galway United ahead of the 2014 season.

 Shamrock Rovers

 Connolly spent the 2017 season with Shamrock Rovers making four appearances in the 2017–18 UEFA Europa League.

 Galway United

 Connolly re-signed with Galway United in December 2017 ahead of the 2018 League of Ireland First Division season.
 He made his League debut for The Tribesmen in their 4–1 win over Athlone Town on Friday, 23 February.

 Finn Harps

 In December 2019, Connolly was announced as having joined Finn Harps for the 2020 League of Ireland Premier Division season.
+On 14 January 2020 it was announced that Ryan would be sponsored by Social Media Manager Ireland.
 He scored the winning goal in the opening round of the 2020 FAI Cup against St. Patrick's Athletic.